falsandtru/dw-cache/README.md

 Note that another cache algorithm sometimes changes the parameter values per workload to get a favorite result as the paper of TinyLFU has changed the window size of W-TinyLFU.

 - DWC's results are measured by the same default parameter values.
-- TinyLFU's results are the traces of Ristretto.
-- W-TinyLFU's results are the traces of Caffeine.
+- TinyLFU's results are the traces of Caffeine.

 1. Set the datasets to `./benchmark/trace` (See `./benchmark/ratio.ts`).
 2. Run `npm i`.